-Blockstream AMP is available as an API, allowing integrated into existing systems and providing an easy way to expose end users to the asset capabilities of the Liquid Network.
+Blockstream AMP is available as an API, allowing integration into existing systems and providing an easy way to expose end users to the asset capabilities of the Liquid Network.
 Details of how to obtain an API access token and then use the API can be found in the Blockstream AMP API Tutorial.

 The Issuer-Tracked Asset type doesn’t place any restrictions on the recipient and there is no need for the issuer to register users in advance.
 Ownership can be taken by anyone who receives the asset to their Blockstream Green wallet’s ‘Managed Assets’ account.
 Transfers of the asset between Blockstream Green users is tracked by Blockstream AMP using the user’s Blockstream Green AMP ID.
 The AMP ID is also referred to as the Green Account ID (GAID) in some of the documentation here, along with the API spec.
 The two are the same.
 The issuer can view GAID balances for their asset, while the transactions remain private on the Liquid blockchain.

 The Transfer-Restricted Asset type requires that the issuer registers the GAID of any potential owners within Blockstream AMP prior to the user being able to receive or transact it.
 This asset type can be used to issue and manage security tokens, amongst other things.
 This asset type also tracks and reports on ownership by GAID.